-Obesity is an epidemic in America, with nearly 60 percent of men and women diagnosed as overweight or obese.
+Obesity is an epidemic in America, with nearly 60 percent of men and women diagnosed as having overweight or obesity.
 This is one of many nutrition related conditions that can result in cardiovascular disease.
 Fortunately, people realize the need for healthy lifestyle is significant.
 However, the USDA concluded in a 2000 survey that regardless of what people know about health, they choose not to improve their diets.
 Several factors contribute to this lack of motivation including learned behaviors and strong core beliefs.

 Poor Dietary Foundations